Medicare Advantage Plans in Indiana

 Since Medicare Part C is private insurance, the costs and coverage associated with each plan vary.
 All Part C plans set a limit on your annual out-of-pocket costs for covered healthcare services.
 This can go a long way towards giving you the peace of mind that comes from knowing you won’t incur massive, unexpected bills.

 In Indiana, you may choose from several different types of Medicare Advantage plans.
-Offerings vary based on your county and zip code.
+Offerings vary based on your county and zip code, but all Medicare-eligible Indiana residents have access to a plan.

 - Health Maintenance Organizations (HMOs): HMOs require you to use in-network providers.